 Unusual Options Activity Insight: Ford Motor

-Ford Motor (NYSE:F) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $14.49 following the option alert.
+On Thursday, shares of Ford Motor (NYSE:F) saw unusual options activity.
+After the option alert, the stock price moved down to $14.19.

 - Sentiment: BEARISH